MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new-july.md

 - “Gaze-dwell” interactions on HoloLens are consistently placed on the left side of list items to make it easier to select while browsing.

-- 3D models are loaded for each step to improve performance on HoloLens
+- 3D models are loaded for each step to improve performance on HoloLens.

 This **What's New** panel will continue to inform you of new and noteworthy features in each monthly release.